What we know about the widening US war with Iran, as conflict enters third day

 Inside Iran, the regime is battered, bereft of its supreme leader Khamenei, but still remains able to launch attacks across the region.

-Under Iran’s constitution, a three-person leadership council holds power until the new supreme leader is named.
-It includes the moderate president, Masoud Pezeshkian, the hard-line head of the judiciary, Gholamhossein Mohseni Ejei, and a senior cleric, Alireza Arafi.
+A three-person leadership council now holds power until the new supreme leader is named.
+It includes the country’s moderate president, Masoud Pezeshkian, the hardline head of the judiciary, Gholamhossein Mohseni Ejei, and a senior cleric, Alireza Arafi.

 How will this impact oil prices?